 Expand and Improve our Manufacturing and Distribution Capabilities.
-We currently manufacture all of our powdered nutritional supplements at our facility in Chesterfield, Missouri.
+We currently manufacture all of our powdered nutritional supplements and LunaRich X capsules at our facility in Chesterfield, Missouri.
 This allows us to precisely control product composition and quality assurance as well as better manage inventory levels.
 Periodically, we make appropriate investments that enhance our manufacturing capabilities and capacity to further leverage our existing facilities and trained production staff.
 In the second half of 2014, we purchased and installed an encapsulation production line in our facility in Chesterfield, Missouri.
-We anticipate that LunaRich X capsule production will begin in the first quarter of 2015.
 We expect to continue to make appropriate investments in our manufacturing and fulfillment facilities.